JMFaundez/DG_Euler_solver_bump/README.md

 3. `quad.cpp` includes the basis functions, 1d/2d quad points, Jacobian calculations, Mass Matrix for curved elements
 4. `readgrid.cpp` is the function used to read the curved mesh.
 It just works for this particular case.
 5. `residuals.cpp` includes 4 functions to compute the interior and edge residual contributions.
-6. `solver.cpp` put everything together and run the time marching scheme RK4
+6. `solver.cpp` puts everything together and runs the time marching scheme RK4
 7. `main.cpp` call the solver and there you can set the mesh, p, tolerance, and CFL

 ## Bump mesh generation